ewaldmire/ascender/docs/credentials/credential_plugins.md

 Configuring Secret Lookups
 --------------------------

-When configuring climber to pull a secret from a third party system, there are generally three steps.
+When configuring ascender to pull a secret from a third party system, there are generally three steps.

-Here is an example of creating an (1) climber Machine Credential with a static username, `example-user` and (2) an externally-sourced secret from HashiCorp Vault Key/Value system which will populate the (3) password field on the Machine Credential:
+Here is an example of creating an (1) ascender Machine Credential with a static username, `example-user` and (2) an externally-sourced secret from HashiCorp Vault Key/Value system which will populate the (3) password field on the Machine Credential: